Indigenous artists help skateboarding earn stamp of approval

 Skateboarding, which has Native Hawaiian roots connected to surfing, no longer is on the fringes.
 It became an Olympic sport in 2020.
-There are numerous amateur and professional skateboarding competitions in the U.S. And on Friday, the U.S. Postal Service is issuing stamps that laud the sport — and what Indigenous groups have brought to the skating culture.
+There are numerous amateur and professional skateboarding competitions in the U.S. On Friday, the U.S. Postal Service issued stamps that laud the sport — and what Indigenous groups have brought to the skating culture.

 "Now it's like being accepted on a global scale," Greenwood said.
 "There's so many skateboarders I know that are extremely proud of it."